trevinwisaksana/Soap/README.md

 <br/>

 <em> Note: Soap is currently still under development.
 It is still unstable under a production environment.
-I recommend that the app should be run using a debugger to remove any limitations set by the WatchOS such as throttling background tasks. <em/>
+I recommend that this versio of the app should be run using a debugger to remove any limitations set by the WatchOS such as throttling background tasks. <em/>